-(1) This program should normally be taken by those students who intend to take third year Engineering or Honours Science at RMC or Physics and Physical Oceanography at RRMC.
-May also be taken by students who intend to register in any of the science options offered in third year at CMR.

-(a) Students who have not attained the "integral" level in French second language (FSL) take this course.

-(b) In order to maintain their knowledge of French as a Second Language, Second Year anglophone students who have reached the "integral" level have the choice: (i) to opt for ONE university course in French, as the timetable permits, after consultation with the Second Languages Department and with the approval from the department which offers the selected course or (ii) to take a second language course of three periods a week.

-(c) Optional course - MAT 223 is recommended for admission into Honours Physics and into Major in Physics and Minor in Mathematics at CMR and for admission into Honours Mathematics and Physics at RMC.

-(d) Optional course.
+- (1) This program should normally be taken by those students who intend to take third year Engineering or Honours Science at RMC or Physics and Oceanography at RRMC.
+May also be taken by students who intend to register in any of the science options offered in third year at CMR. - (a) Students who have not attained the "integral" level in French second language (FSL) take this course. - (b) In order to maintain their knowledge of French as a Second Language, Second Year English-speaking students who have reached the "integral" level may, if they wish: (i) opt for ONE university course in French, as the timetable permits, with the approval of the department which offers the selected course or (ii) take a second language course according to the possibilities within the Department of Second Languages. - (c) Optional course - MAT 223 is recommended for admission into Honours Physics and into Major in Physics and Minor in Mathematics at CMR and for admission into Honours Mathematics and Physics at RMC. - (d) Optional course.
 Anglophones who have attained functional level in FSL may, upon request, be permitted to take this course.